Trump says embattled VA pick Ronny Jackson 'making a decision' on future: 'I wouldn't do it'

 Trump selected Jackson last month to run the Department of Veterans Affairs after firing former Obama administration official David Shulkin, amid an ethics scandal and mounting rebellion within the agency, the federal government’s second largest.

 But Jackson has since faced numerous questions from Republican and Democratic lawmakers as well as veterans groups about whether he has the experience to manage the massive department of 360,000 employees serving 9 million veterans.
-The agency in recent years has faced challenging in trying to provide prompt adequate care for veterans.
+The agency in recent years has faced challenges in trying to provide prompt adequate care for veterans.

 Rounds, who has met personally in his Capitol Hill office with Jackson, has previously also said the doctor’s small staff at the White House will be an issue as he prepares to lead the VA.